 39 "And after you another kingdom inferior to you shall arise, and another third kingdom of brass, which shall bear rule over all the earth.

 40 "And the fourth kingdom shall be strong as iron, because iron breaks in pieces and subdues all things.
 And as iron that breaks all these, it shall break in pieces and bruise.
 41 And whereas you saw the feet and toes, part of potter's clay and part of iron, the kingdom shall be divided, but there shall be in it some of the strength of the iron, because you saw the iron mixed with the miry clay.
 42 And as the toes of the feet were part of iron and part of clay, so the kingdom shall be partly strong and partly broken.
-43 And whereas you saw iron mixed with miry clay, they shall mingle themselves with the seed of men, but they shall not cleave to one another, even as iron is not mixed with clay.
+43 And whereas you saw iron mixed with miry clay, they shall mingle themselves with the descendants of men, but they shall not cleave to one another, even as iron is not mixed with clay.

 44 "And in the days of these kings the God of heaven shall set up a kingdom which shall never be destroyed.
 And the kingdom shall not be left to other people, but it shall break in pieces and consume all these kingdoms, and it shall stand forever.
 45 Because you saw that the stone was cut out of the mountain without hands, and that it broke in pieces the iron, the brass, the clay, the silver, and the gold, the great God has made known to the king what shall come to pass hereafter.
 And the dream is certain, and its interpretation sure."